awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

 + When you upgrade your DB instance, specify the new option group for your upgraded DB instance\.

 After you upgrade your version of APEX, the APEX schema for the previous version might still exist in your database\.
 If you don't need it anymore, you can drop the old APEX schema from your database after you upgrade\.

+If you upgrade the APEX version and RESTful services were not configured in the previous APEX version, we recommend that you configure RESTful services\.
+For more information, see [ Configuring RESTful Services for Oracle APEX](#Appendix.Oracle.Options.APEX.ConfigureRESTful)\.

+If you are planning to do a major version upgrade of your DB instance, and you are using an APEX version that is not compatible with your target database version, you can upgrade your version of APEX before you upgrade your DB instance\.
+Upgrading APEX first can reduce the amount of time it takes to upgrade your DB instance\.

 ## Removing the APEX Option<a name="Appendix.Oracle.Options.APEX.Remove"></a>